stepchowfun/proofs/proofs/admissibility_graph/README.md

 - If there is a (possibly empty) chain of `exports` relationships from `X` to `Y`, we say `X` is *exporting* `Y`.
 - If there is a (possibly empty) chain of parent-child relationships from `X` to `Y`, we say `X` is an *ancestor* of `Y`.

+The ancestor relation is a superset of the trusting and exporting relations.

 ## Theorems

 This development contains verified proofs of the following theorems: